rust-lang/book/src/ch17-01-futures-and-syntax.md

 You have built a small working web scraper now!
 Pick a couple URLs and run the command line tool.
 You may discover that some sites are reliably faster than others, while in other cases which site “wins” varies from run to run.
-More importantly, you have learned the basics of working with futures, so we can now dig into even more of the things we can *do* with async.
+More importantly, you’ve learned the basics of working with futures, so we can now dig into even more of the things we can *do* with async.

 [impl-trait]: ch10-02-traits.html#traits-as-parameters